kcoderhtml/swapper/README.md

 # swapper

 Hi!
-I assume if you are here you may want to run this thing./
+I assume if you are here you may want to run this thing

 Its pretty simple to run:
 1. create a slack app with the `users.profile:read` and `users.profile:write` scopes in the user token field